rust-lang/blog.rust-lang.org/content/libz-blitz.md

 +++
-layout = "post"
-date = 2017-05-05
+path = "2017/05/05/libz-blitz.html"
 title = "The Rust Libz Blitz"
-author = "Brian Anderson, David Tolnay, and Aaron Turon" description = "Improving the quality and maturity of Rust's core ecosystem"
+authors = ["Brian Anderson, David Tolnay, and Aaron Turon"] description = "Improving the quality and maturity of Rust's core ecosystem" weight = 1
 +++

 To help bring our [2017 vision for Rust] to fruition, the Rust subteams are